What's the best engine oil for my car?

 The lower the first number, the better the oil will operate at low temperatures – hence the ‘W’ digit, which denotes winter.
 The lower the second number, the better it’ll operate at higher temperatures.

-You can also mix different oil brands and even different grades without severely damaging your engine.
-Having the wrong oil in your car engine rather than no oil is the lesser of two evils, albeit if you find yourself stuck and only able to access the wrong grade of oil, you should book your car for an oil change as soon as possible.
+While you can mix different oil brands and even different grades without severely damaging your engine, it’s still recommended to use the exact same oil if you’re able to.
+However, having the wrong oil in your car engine rather than no oil is the lesser of two evils, albeit if you find yourself stuck and only able to access the wrong grade of oil, you should book your car for an oil change as soon as possible.

-European (and many Asian) carmakers generally use the following specifications for petrol engines.
-Specifications for diesel engines are covered separately below.
+European — and many Asian — carmakers generally use the following specifications for petrol engines:

 - A3 High performance and/or extended drain

 - A5 Fuel economy petrol with extended drain capability

 Diesel engines have very different requirements to petrol engines, so you must ensure you use the correct oil.
 It’s particularly important if your car is fitted with a diesel particulate filter (DPF) as anyone found driving a diesel vehicle without a DPF could be fined up to £2,500.

 As with oil for petrol engines, diesel-specific oil has a range of ratings: